 How PCOS Hormonal Changes Affect You

 Insulin resistance and PCOS are closely linked; in fact, 50%–70% of women (2) with this condition also have insulin resistance.
-If you have insulin resistance, it means that the cells in your body fail to utilize the insulin in your blood which leads to elevated insulin levels.
-This excess insulin along with the increased level of LH triggers and maintains high levels of androgens – the male hormones.
-These hormones interfere with the menstrual cycle which results in irregular or no periods (amenorrhea).
-It is important to note that insulin resistance impairs glucose uptake, which increases your risk of pre-diabetes and type-2 diabetes.
+If you have insulin resistance, it means that the cells in your body fail to utilize insulin in your blood, which leads to elevated insulin levels.
+The excess insulin along with increased levels of LH triggers and maintains high levels of androgens – the male hormones.
+These hormones interfere with the menstrual cycle resulting in irregular or missing periods (amenorrhea).
+It is important to note that insulin resistance impairs glucose uptake, increasing your risk of pre-diabetes and type-2 diabetes.

 Insulin is required to convert carbs into energy within the cells of your body.
 Since PCOS is linked to insulin resistance, it means that the cells in your body do not utilize the glucose from your blood.
 When this happens, your body stores this glucose as fat, which causes weight gain and obesity.

-The fluctuating levels of hormones described above results in failure to ovulate or irregular ovulation.
+The fluctuation in hormone levels that was discussed above, results in failure to ovulate or irregular ovulation.
 Since there is no egg to fertilize, you are unable to get pregnant.

-It’s important to note that PCOS affect physical, mental, and emotional health.
+It’s important to note that PCOS doesn’t just affect your body, but also affects mental and emotional health.
 While scientists are unable to pinpoint specific PCOS hormonal changes that affect mental health, studies show that approximately 40 % of women with PCOS (4) suffer from depression.
 Stress and anxiety are also common mental health issues, especially in younger women.
 Furthermore, PCOS symptoms such as hirsutism and weight gain can negatively affect self-image and confidence.
-It is important to understand how PCOS affects your mental health as conditions such as depression, anxiety and stress will affect your relationship with others and with yourself.
+It is important to understand how PCOS affects your mental health as conditions such as depression, anxiety and stress will affect your relationships with others and with yourself.

 Treatment for PCOS generally includes combination birth control pills containing estrogen and progestin to decrease androgen production and regulate your menstrual cycle.
 Your doctor may also recommend drugs such as Letrozole or Gonadotropin injections to help you ovulate.
 Keep in mind that these medications change the various hormone levels in your body and can cause serious side-effects.